f3d-app/f3d/doc/libf3d/CLASSES.md

 ## Engine class

 The engine class is the main class that needs to be instantiated.
-All other classes instance are provided by the engine using getters, `getLoader`, `getWindow`, `getInteractor`, `getOptions`.
+All other classes instance are provided by the engine using getters, `getScene`, `getWindow`, `getInteractor`, `getOptions`.

 The engine constructor lets you choose the type of window in its constructor, `NONE`, `NATIVE`, `NATIVE_OFFSCREEN`, `EXTERNAL`.
 Default is `NATIVE`.
 See [Window class](#window-class) documentation for more info.
 Please note that the engine will not provide a interactor with `NONE` and `EXTERNAL`.